ismoli/DynamicRecyclerView/README.md

 DynamicRecyclerView
 ===================

-Set of light and plugable extenstions for Android RecyclerView widget.
+Set of light and non-invasive extensions for Android RecyclerView widget.
 Does not use custom RecyclerView or LayoutManager.
 With this extensions you can create RecyclerView with following features:

-###Drag and drop RecyclerView items reordering.
+###Drag and drop reordering.
 - Implemented using RecyclerView.OnItemTouchListener
 - Very light, ~350 LOC
 - Support for custom "Drag frame" drawable